Writing Fictitious Autobiographies

 Let’s take a short look at part of the first chapter of What Once Was Home:

 He always thought it odd that they called it the square, but the road formed a roundabout here.
 At one end stood the town hall; a compact collection of municipal offices, a police station, and a courthouse.
 They were all tucked neatly into a colonial-style brick building complete with marble columns supporting a grand portico.
 Around it were little shops and cafes, and at the other end a small library.
 All the buildings were red brick, most of them as old as the town itself.
-Lewisburg had been here for well over a hundred years, most likely founded by somebody named Lewis, and had probably not changed all that much since then.
+Lewisburg had been there for well over a hundred years, most likely founded by somebody named Lewis, and had probably not changed all that much since then.

 In this excerpt, we get the idea of a sleepy little town that never changes.
-We basically get a short tour of the town as a 14-year-old Jace rides his skateboard through it.
+We basically get a short tour of the town as a fourteen-year-old Jace rides his skateboard through it.
 Still, it’s all rather pedestrian.
 Where’s the excitement?
 Where’s the tension?
 We know some is coming later, but what if we could build tension here without changing a single word?

 Enter, the prologue: